icaros-usc/pyribs/README.md

 A user of pyribs selects three components that meet the needs of their
 application:

-- An **Archive** saves the best representatives generated within behavior space.
+- An **Archive** saves the best representatives generated within measure space.
 - **Emitters** control how new candidate solutions are generated and affect if the algorithm prioritizes quality or diversity.
 - An **Scheduler** joins the **Archive** and **Emitters** together and acts as a